Externally Delegated DNS Configuration

 Once the cnames121.com host records have been created at our end, all references of non apex host records in the client's externally delegated DNS zone should be made by CNAME to the appropriate record from above, and not by way of A records referencing the IP directly.

-To remain RFC compliant, the apex record cannot normally be handled with a CNAME unless your DNS host is running advanced name servers which support ALIAS, ANAME or other CNAME flattening solutions.
-Unfortunately, most DNS hosts do not yet have this ability, so the apex usually needs to be treated specially.
-There are 3 methods to handle this...>
+To remain RFC compliant, the apex record can only be handled with a CNAME approach if your DNS host is running advanced name servers which support ALIAS, ANAME or other CNAME flattening solutions.
+Unfortunately, many DNS hosts do not yet have this ability, so the apex often needs to be treated specially.
+There are 3 methods to handle the apex for externally delegated domains...

-- For special case DNS servers which internally provide CNAME flattening, the apex can be handled with a CNAME in the same way as the www host record.
+- For advanced DNS servers which internally provide CNAME flattening, the apex can be handled with an ALIAS/ANAME/CNAME record in the same way as the www host record.

 The MX is easily handled by direct reference to the appropriate record from above.